 Breast Cancer Now Chief Executive since April 2015, Delyth Morgan previously enjoyed a varied voluntary sector career, which included ten years as Breakthrough Breast Cancer Chief Executive and Chief Executive of Breast Cancer Campaign in 2011.
 In 2014, Delyth played a pivotal role in the merger of Breast Cancer Campaign and Breakthrough Breast Cancer.
 Occupying a number of Government ministerial posts from 2007, she now sits as an independent peer in the House of Lords.

 Delyth says, “I have seen first hand how devastating a diagnosis can be and I am convinced there must be more that can be done to improve survival and quality of life for people with pancreatic cancer.”

 Lynne Walker (Chair)

-"This is a very exciting time to contribute to the work of Pancreatic Cancer UK as it raises the profile of this terrible disease and funds great research utilising money raised by so many fantastic supporters.
-I was honoured to give evidence to the All-Party Parliamentary Group on pancreatic cancer.
+The cause of Pancreatic Cancer UK is particularly dear to my heart as in 2019 I celebrated my ten-year pancreatic cancer survival anniversary.
+I am delighted to help lead the work of Pancreatic Cancer UK as it raises the profile of this terrible disease, supports patients and carers, campaigns for greater awareness and funds great research utilising money raised by so many fantastic supporters.

 Daniel Benjamin (Treasurer)